justintemps/justintemps/src/lib/content/posts/use-altcha-to-protect-forms.md

 ---
 title: Use ALTCHA to protect your forms
-description: There are plenty of reasons to prefer the open-source alternative to mainstream solutions and it's super easy to set up.
+description: There are plenty of reasons to prefer the open-source alternative to mainstream solutions, and it's super easy to set up.
-date: 2025-4-12
+date: 2025-04-12
 tags:
   - Svelte
   - Captcha
 published: true
 ---

-Any form that you expose to the public has to be protected from spammers somehow.
+Any form that you expose to the public has to be protected from spammers.
 Otherwise, sooner or later, a bot will find it and bombard you with fake submissions.

-So how to tell the difference between real users and bots?
+So how do you tell the difference between real users and bots?
 For a long time, the standard solution has been to use widgets like Google's ubiquitous [ReCAPTCHA](https://cloud.google.com/security/products/recaptcha).
-By now, everyone has at some point had to prove they are human by clicking on a checkbox and, if challenged, identify pictures of cars, bridges, bicycles or other objects from a selection of fuzzy images.
+By now, everyone has, at some point, had to prove they are human by clicking a checkbox and, if challenged, identifying pictures of cars, bridges, bicycles, or other objects from a selection of fuzzy images.

-These solutions work by analysing user behaviour and other factors to determine if an action is being performed by a human or by a bot.
-This is pretty effective, except that it comes at the expense of your users' data, privacy and time.
-There are [several reasons](https://prosopo.io/blog/google-privacy-nightmare/) why you, as a developer, might have reservations about asking your users to sacrifice those things, let alone requiring them to [help train machine learning models](https://apnews.com/article/technology-technology-issues-digitization-spamming-artificial-intelligence-9e2aec49792c3a1e31c1f94f1a5e7ede) before they can give you the data that you want.
+These solutions work by analyzing user behavior and other factors to determine if an action is being performed by a human or a bot.
+This is pretty effective — except that it comes at the expense of your users' data, privacy, and time.
+There are [lots of reasons](https://prosopo.io/blog/google-privacy-nightmare/) why you, as a developer, might have reservations about asking your users to sacrifice those things, let alone make them jump through hoops to [train other people's machine learning models](https://apnews.com/article/technology-technology-issues-digitization-spamming-artificial-intelligence-9e2aec49792c3a1e31c1f94f1a5e7ede) just so they can give you the information your website is asking for.

-But I wont' go into that here, because in addition to being potentially invasive, it's also unnecessary.
+But I won’t go into those here, because in addition to being potentially invasive, it’s also unnecessary.
 For most situations, embedded CAPTCHA widgets are overkill.
-There's a simpler way that doesn't require users to give up any of their privacy at all.
-It's called [ALTCHA](https://altcha.org/captcha/).
+There’s a simpler way that doesn’t require users to give up any of their privacy at all.
+It’s called [ALTCHA](https://altcha.org/captcha/).

 ## A high-level overview

-The basic premise is that instead of challenging users with puzzles or exposing their data to machine-learning algorithms, ALTCHA uses a Proof of Work mechanism that requires the browser — not the user — to perform a computational task.
-The best part is that it's easy to self-host; there's no need to rely on third-party APIs unless you want to.
+Instead of challenging users with puzzles or exposing their data to machine learning algorithms, ALTCHA uses a [Proof of Work](https://en.wikipedia.org/wiki/Proof_of_work) mechanism that requires the browser — not the user — to perform a computational task that helps ensure the source of the form data is legit.
+The best part is that ALTCHA is easy to self-host; there's no need to rely on third-party APIs unless you want to.

-First, we're going to create an API endpoint on your server that will generate a cryptographic challenge.
-Then we're going to add the ALTCHA widget to the front-end, which will be rendered as a checkbox input of the form.
+To illustrate, we're going to create a simple API endpoint that generates a cryptographic challenge for our ALTCHA widget to solve.
+Then we're going to add the widget to the front end, where it will appear to the user as a checkbox input in a form.
+Finally, we're going to update the form handler to check whether the ALTCHA widget’s solution is correct before processing the rest of the form data.

-When a user clicks on the checkbox, the ALTCHA widget will fetch the challenge from the API endpoint, solve it and then submit the solution together with the form data.
-Your form handler will then check that the solution is correct and, if it is, process the rest of the form data as usual.
-If it's not or if a solution is missing, the handler will return an error.

-If you're interested to understand why this works, I've provided a brief explanation after the example below.
+If you're interested in understanding why this works, I’ve provided a brief explanation after the example below.

-## An example using Svelte
+## A simple example using Svelte

 Here I'll illustrate a straightforward setup using Svelte, which is what I've used to secure the form on my [contact page](/contact).
-The logic here is the same whatever stack you're using so this should be pretty easy to follow if you're not a Svelte user.
-Moreover, ALTCHA supports official libraries for practically [any framework](https://altcha.org/captcha/#examples) under the sun, so be sure to check out the examples on their website.
+The logic here is the same regardless of the stack you're using, so this should be pretty easy to follow even if you’re not a Svelte user.
+Moreover, ALTCHA has official libraries for practically [any framework](https://altcha.org/captcha/#examples) under the sun, so be sure to check out the examples on their website.

-First, let's assume that you have a form that looks like this:
+Here’s the form we want to protect — nothing fancy:

 ```html
 <form method="POST" action="/contact">